stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

     .layout(VkImageLayout.TRANSFER_DST_OPTIMAL);
 ```

-And is refactored to specify a copy region for each image in the cubemap:
+Which is refactored to specify a copy region for each image in the cubemap:

 ```java
 for(int n = 0; n < Image.CUBEMAP_ARRAY_LAYERS; ++n) {